KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> q.i
 k('42')
 ```
-If you want a Python integer instead, you have to convert explicitly
+If you want a Python integer instead, you have to convert explicitly.
 ```python
 >>> int(q.i)
 42